jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/billing/index.md

-#Configuring IBM Bluemix billing for IBM DevOps Services
+#Configure IBM Bluemix billing for IBM DevOps Services
-Last modified: 17 December 2014
+Last modified: 18 December 2014

 All IBM&reg; DevOps Services Bluemix&trade; projects include an allowance of free services.
 If you exceed your allowances, your work is interrupted.
 To avoid interruptions, set up a Bluemix billing account and configure your services.
-Configuring your Bluemix account also gives you the added benefit of advanced features for monitoring your builds, deployments, and status of your projects.
+By configuring your Bluemix account, you also get advanced features for monitoring your builds, deployments, and status of your projects.

-If you plan to use the Delivery Pipeline and Track & Plan services beyond the free allowance, you must configure both services.
+If you plan to use the Delivery Pipeline (Build & Deploy) and Track & Plan services beyond the free allowance, configure both services.
 Each service requires a separate billing configuration.

 ### Table: Free allowance details
 <table border="1" summary="" width="100%">